- Sometimes, Windows 10 won't recognize the headphones no matter what you do.

 If changing the default sound format doesn’t work for you, try setting your headphone as the default playback device using the steps above.

 Once you follow all these steps, plug in your headphones again and check if they’re working.
-If the problem persists checking this guide might help you.
+If the problem persists, here’s what to do if the PC says that no headphones are plugged in.

-We hope that these solutions helped you to fix the Windows 10 won’t recognize headphones error.
+We hope that these solutions helped you to fix the headphones not detected in Windows 10 error.

 If you’ve come across other solutions to fix this problem, you can list the troubleshooting steps in the comments below.